minhazhalim/Image-Compression-Application/README.md

 # Image-Compression-Application
-A Very Similar to tinypng.com Application Made With HTML,CSS,JavaScript,Netlify Serverless API and imagemin/imagemin-pngquant npm packages
+A Very Similar to tinypng.com Application Made With HTML,CSS,JavaScript and imagemin/imagemin-pngquant Librarie